Economy · April 2026

 The Map of Quality

-WalletHub's livability index scores all 50 states across 51 metrics: healthcare, safety, education, infrastructure, and opportunity.
-Run that map next to the cost map, and the country looks different.
-The places charging the most are not always delivering the most, and the places people are fleeing to are not always better than where they left.
+But there's a second dimension nobody puts on a map.
+WalletHub's livability index scores all 50 states across 51 metrics — healthcare, safety, education, infrastructure, opportunity.
+Run that map next to the cost map and the country looks different.

 Two Maps, Layered

-Some states top both maps: high cost, high quality, like Massachusetts, New Jersey, and New Hampshire.
-Some are low on both: cheap and underserved, like Mississippi, Louisiana, and Arkansas.
-The interesting cells are where the two maps disagree: where people are paying premium prices for middling outcomes, or getting exceptional quality at a discount.
-Understanding which cell a state sits in is the whole story.
+Some states top both maps: high cost, high quality (Massachusetts, New Jersey, New Hampshire).
+Some are low on both: cheap and underserved (Mississippi, Louisiana, Arkansas).
+The interesting cells are where the two maps disagree.

 $21 Billion

 Americans are moving.
-Florida alone gained $21 billion in adjusted gross income in a single year, more than the entire GDP of Hawaii.
-That number is so large it almost doesn't register.
-But the direction of that money is what matters, and it is not going where the quality is.
+The numbers are not subtle.
+Florida alone gained $21 billion in adjusted gross income in a single year — more than the GDP of Hawaii.

 Where the Money Is Going

 The Sun Belt dominates the inflow rankings.
 Florida ($21B) and Texas ($6B) lead.
 Behind them: North Carolina ($4B), South Carolina ($4B), Arizona ($3B), Tennessee ($3B), Nevada ($2B).
 The destination states are obvious.
-What the map doesn't answer is whether they are actually better.
-The data on that is uncomfortable.
+The question the map doesn't answer is: are they better?

 Where the Money Is Leaving

-California lost $12 billion in net household income to interstate moves in 2023, the largest single-year outflow ever recorded for any state.
+California lost $12 billion in net household income to interstate moves in 2023 — the largest single-year outflow ever recorded for any state.
 New York lost $10 billion.
-After that, Illinois lost $6 billion, Massachusetts $4 billion, and New Jersey $3 billion.
-The same forces appear in every case: high cost, high taxes, slow construction.
-The money leaving these states is going to places that have not yet developed them.
+Then Illinois (-$6B), Massachusetts (-$4B), New Jersey (-$3B).
+Same forces in every case: high cost, high tax, slow construction.

 $18 Billion